masolimano/maneage/README.md

-When batch processing is necessary (no manual intervention, as in a reproduction pipeline), shell scripts are usually the first solution that comes to mind.
-However, the problem with scripts for a scientific reproduction pipeline is the complexity and non-linearity.
-A script will start from the top/start every time it is run.
-So if you have gone through 90% of a research project and want to run the remaining 10% that you have newly added, you have to run the whole script from the start again and wait until you see the effects of the last few steps (for the possible errors, or better solutions and etc).
+When batch processing is necessary (no manual intervention, as in a reproduction pipeline), shell scripts are usually the first solution that come to mind.
+However, the inherent complexity and non-linearity of progress in a scientific project (where experimentation is key) make it hard to manage the script(s) as the project evolves.
+For example, a script will start from the top/start every time it is run.
+So if you have already completed 90% of a research project and want to run the remaining 10% that you have newly added, you have to run the whole script from the start again.
+Only then will you see the effects of the last new steps (to find possible errors, or better solutions and etc).

 It is possible to manually ignore/comment parts of a script to only do a special part.
-However, such checks/comments will only add to the complexity of the script and they are prone to very serious bugs in the end (when trying to reproduce from scratch).
+However, such checks/comments will only add to the complexity of the script and will discourage you to play-with/change an already completed part of the project when an idea suddenly comes up.
+It is also prone to very serious bugs in the end (when trying to reproduce from scratch).
 Such bugs are very hard to notice during the work and frustrating to find in the end.

 The Make paradigm, on the other hand, starts from the end: the final *target*.
 It builds a dependency tree internally, and finds where it should start each time the pipeline is run.
-Therefore, in the scenario above, a researcher that has just added the final 10% of steps of her research to her Makefile, will only have run those extra steps.
-As commonly happens in a research context, in Make, it is also trivial to change the processing of any intermediate (already written) *rule* (or step) in the middle of an already written analysis: the next time Make is run, only rules affected by the changes/additions will be re-run, not the whole analysis.
+Therefore, in the scenario above, a researcher that has just added the final 10% of steps of her research to her Makefile, will only have to run those extra steps.
+With Make, it is also trivial to change the processing of any intermediate (already written) *rule* (or step) in the middle of an already written analysis: the next time Make is run, only rules that are affected by the changes/additions will be re-run, not the whole analysis/pipeline.

 This greatly speeds up the processing (enabling creative changes), while keeping all the dependencies clearly documented (as part of the Make language), and most importantly, enabling full reproducibility from scratch with no changes in the pipeline code that was working during the research.
+This will allow robust results and let the scientists get to what they do best: experiment and be critical to the methods/analysis without having to waste energy and time on technical problems that come up as a result of that experimentation in scripts.

-Since the dependencies are also clearly demarcated, Make can identify independent steps and run them in parallel (further speeding up the process).
-Make was designed for this purpose and it is how huge projects like all Unix-like operating systems (including GNU/Linux or Mac OS operating systems) and their core components are built.
+Since the dependencies are clearly demarcated in Make, it can identify independent steps and run them in parallel.
+This further speeds up the processing.
+Make was designed for this purpose.
+It is how huge projects like all Unix-like operating systems (including GNU/Linux or Mac OS operating systems) and their core components are built.
 Therefore, Make is a highly mature paradigm/system with robust and highly efficient implementations in various operating systems perfectly suited for a complex non-linear research project.